TENNLab-UTK/Conversion-Networks/markdown/03_Train_to_V_Time.md

 ```

 The important thing here is the spike on neuron 3 ("V_time").
 It spikes on timestep
 *Val+1*.
+So above, with a value of 3, it spikes on timestep 4.
 When we try a value of 4, it spikes on timestep 5:

 ```
 UNIX> sh scripts/03_Train_to_V_Time.sh 8 4 $fro